Mirebeau/AdaptiveGridDiscretizations_Taichi/README.md

 - kwargs are not supported (v1.7.2)

-- no greek letters in function names for CUDA
+- no greek letters in function or kernel names for CUDA

 - get default float or int types : taichi.lang.impl.default_cfg().default_fp / default_ip